akeneo/pim-docs/cookbook/import_export/create-connector.rst

     {
     }

-Create a reader
+Create a Reader
 ---------------

 A reader is a class that :

-* extends AbstractConfigurableStepElement to make it configurable with a set of expected configuration fields
+* extends AbstractConfigurableStepElement by adding a set of expected configuration fields
 * implements ItemReaderInterface

 .. code-block:: php